Okankaan/classroomorganization/README.md

-Excel.Admin can see all mails of this system.In faculty panel the responsible staff of faculty can add the course to classroms and also can transfer specific hours to another faculty.With E-mail module our system send automatic e-mails about classrom changes and transfers.Anroid module is for the following the time tables and searches in androis devices.
+Excel.Admin can see all mails of this system.In faculty panel the responsible staff of faculty can add the course to classroms and also can transfer specific hours to another faculty.With E-mail module our system send automatic e-mails about classrom changes and transfers.Anroid module is for the following the time tables and searches in android devices.

+This project made as Graduation Project in Girne American University.
+You can find more technical detail in Final Report.